mmatyas/pegasus-frontend-wiki/Building.md

+## OUTDATED

+This page has been moved to http://pegasus-frontend.org/docs/dev/build.
+The wiki page is kept only for historical reasons.

+---

+---

 Pegasus is a C++ program that uses the Qt framework.
 To build it run on your OS or device, you'll need a C++11 supporting compiler (g++ 4.6 or better), Qt 5.7 or later (version is important!) for your platform, and at least the following additional Qt components:

 - QML module